Waterfalls – We love them.

 - HOYA DIGITAL PRO1 67MM CIRCULAR POLARIZER FILTER

 Neutral Density Filters

 Sticking on the filter front, a neutral density filter opens up a world of possibilities when photographing moving water.
-It's how those gorgeous, silky smooth waterfall images are created.
-We've covered everything about them here, including the best quality filters for each budget.
+It’s how those gorgeous, silky smooth waterfall images are created.
+We’ve covered everything about filters here, including the best quality filters for each budget.

 Remote Shutter Release

 The remote shutter release is one of my most used photography accessories, and it’s even more useful when capturing long exposures.
 Simply put, it allows you to release the shutter on your camera without physically touching the camera, reducing the chance of camera shake ruining your image.

 Anybody that’s spent any time observing a powerful waterfall will realise why a rain cover is needed.
 The spray that’s thrown up from these epic waterfalls is monumental, and I’ve come back from shoots completely drenched before now.
 If you want to get into the thick of the action you better have protection for your camera though, and fortunately these rain covers are very cheap and very portable.

 - PERFECT FOR YOUR LENS: Exterior fastening tape strap and interior anti-slip rubber fits your lens or lens hood perfectly; Compatible with Canon EOS Rebel T6s + EF-S 18-135MM STM; 80D + EF 50MMF/1.8 STM 80D + EF 50MMF/1.8 STM,7D MK II + EF 70-300MM; 5D MK III + EF 24-105MM L; 5D + 70-200 F/2.8 Nikon D800 + 24-70 F/2.8, D4, D750, D500 + AF-S 24-120 F/4, D7200, D5500, D3300, D5100